 Now that you know how to look for mice entry points, it is time to go outside and thoroughly check the perimeter of your home!

 Instead of scratching your head wondering how to find out where a mouse is coming from, get outside and check your property.
 To understand how to find out where a mouse is getting in, you need to lace up your boots and check your house.

 It is vital that you remove the entry points to ensure your home remains mouse free.

-As soon as you have secured any weakness in your home, set up regular checks every 2 months.
-Do this to ensure that there are no new mice entry points that need to be fixed.
+Once you have secured any weakness in your home, set up regular checks every month.
+Do this to ensure that no new mice entry points need to be fixed.
 That is how you keep mice out of your home!

-Also, I suggest setting up some mouse traps in your attic, just in case you get a mouse that has found an entry point you may have missed.
-As I mentioned above, I have a number of traps set up, just in case!
+Also, I suggest setting up some mouse traps in your attic, just if you get a mouse that has found an entry point you may have missed.
+As mentioned above, I have several traps, just in case!